Bedford M series

-The Bedford M series is a line of commercial vehicle chassis, the first variants of which were made in 1939 by Bedford.
+The Bedford M series was a line of commercial vehicle chassis, the first variants of which were made in 1939 by Bedford.
 It is a normal control 4-wheel chassis designed to carry loads of 2-3 tons.
 There were two wheelbase lengths offered – 10' 0" or 11' 11" – and each was fitted with the standard 6-cylinder 76 bhp petrol engine.
 A 4-speed gearbox with single dry plate clutch delivered power to a floating rear axle with spiral bevel final drive.
 Brakes were Lockheed hydraulic type and Clayton Dewandre vacuum assisted operating on all four wheels.

 Variants

 Lorry

 Seven variants of the M-series chassis were offered.
 Their designations were: